brandur/sorg/content/nanoglyphs/048-llms.md

 ## Ambon, psychedelic frogfish

 Another couple photos from Indonesia.
 This is the island of Ambon.
 It's a small one (pop. ~500k), but large enough to have an airport.
 It's one of the thousands of islands closer to the eastern side of Indonesia.
-There's probably only a few hundred people in the world who could point to it on a map without help, and that includes people from Ambon.
+There's probably only a few hundred people in the world who could point to it on a map without help, including people from island itself.

 The dive industry on Ambon isn't gigantic, but it's known for its exceptional muck diving.
 The island is split in two by a massive inlet.
 Diving tends to be located between the two halves and reveal a trove of critters including rhinopias, frogfish, seahorses, scorpionfish, and octopuses.